jdart/Spex/README.md

 The JavaScript will be wrapped in a `$(document).ready(function(){...});` and found just before the `</body>` tag.

+docReady can also take a string parameter if you want to just pass it some javascript.

+`docReady('console.log("hey there!")');`

 ### setLayout

 To set a layout, call setLayout like the below: